Copyright © 2025

 Our website's name, scripturerocksgarden.org is a mnemonic device.
 One scripture on many rocks in a garden . organized.

-The garden is not a business nor 501(c)3.
-We do not accept donations nor have any Church affiliations.
-We support our mom & pop ministry the same way the Apostles did- we work in our trades.
+We DO support our mom & pop ministry the same way the Apostles did.
+We work in our trade and labor in the garden.

 About the Garden